 - 1 ½ cup beef broth

-- 1 to 2 T. organic Worcestershire sauce depending on how tangy you like yours
+- 1 to 2 tbsp organic Worcestershire sauce depending on how tangy you like yours

 - salt and pepper to taste This will depend on how salty your broth is.
 If it is bland, by all means add more seasoning.

-Mix together ground beef, egg, salt, pepper, and garlic powder in a bowl.
+Mix together ground beef, breadcrumbs, egg, salt, pepper, and garlic powder in a large bowl.

-Place in skillet over medium heat, and cook for about 5 minutes on each side.
-If your beef is super lean, add a little oil or butter to your pan to prevent sticking.
-You are looking for a brown but not burned coloring on the beef.
+In a large skillet heated to medium heat, add olive oil.
+Place in ground beef patties and cook for about 5 minutes on each side.
+You are looking for a golden brown coloring on the beef.
 The inside doesn't have to be completely done but close.

 Set aside patties on a plate after browning.